tbepler/topaz/README.md

 The radius parameter can be tuned automatically given a set of known particle coordinates by finding the radius which maximizes the average precision score.
 In this case, predicted coordinates must be assigned to target coordinates which requires an additional distance threshold (--assignment-radius).

 #### Choosing a final particle list threshold (topaz precision_recall_curve)
 Particles extracted using Topaz still have scores associated with them and a final particle list should be determined by choosing particles above some score threshold.
-The 'topaz precision_recall_curve' command can facilitate this by reporting the precision-recall curve for a list of predicted particle coordinates and a list of known target coordinates.
+The `topaz precision_recall_curve` command can facilitate this by reporting the precision-recall curve for a list of predicted particle coordinates and a list of known target coordinates.
 A threshold can then be chosen to optimize the F1 score or for specific recall/precision levels on a heldout set of micrographs.
 ```
 usage: topaz precision_recall_curve [-h] [--predicted PREDICTED]
                                     [--targets TARGETS] -r ASSIGNMENT_RADIUS